foxfrolicking/Canberra-Modern-Theme-TW/README.md

  margin-left: auto;
  margin-right: auto;

-The text was imbedded as a caption so I had to call on the image, then the class.
+The text was embedded as a caption so I had to call on the image, then the class.

 ## Team Collaboration:
+For the delegation and distribution of tasks, we had to first understand that any changes multiple people were editing into the same page, would have serious merge issues.
+The merging of content did become a problem a few times throughout the initial build, when creating the nav and logo of the site, or when working on pages that affected multiple places.
+Regardless of our initial problems with the merging over overall elements, we moved on.
+Delegation looked like each of us separating and choosing two or three pages to work on.
+If we had issues on these pages or they affected others, we would communicate and then potentially swap pages or focus on one page as a group.
+This was always done after talking and sharing ideas so that there wasn’t overlap, but still implementing a team effort.
+I personally thought that there was a fair dividation of tasks between the three of us and that each of us was also doing content we were choosing, and more interested to do.
+Towards the end of the project we did focus on less singular work, instead discussing things as a team, then implementing and sharing photos and documentation of what the different code looked like.

 ## References and resources:

 # Reflection Forest